maxjae/sec-shmem-doc/sec_dma_doc/sec_dma_doc.md

 The shared memory is divided into different regions.
 The first two bytes are doorbell registers, used to synchronize the sending/receiving of messages.
-The next bytes are reserverd for the exchange of messages (see [here](#message-format)) and other data (e.g. values to write or additional addresses for dma_sync).
+The next bytes are reserverd for the [exchange of messages](#message-format) and other data (e.g. values to write or additional addresses for dma_sync).
 Starting at the 256th byte is the proxyShmem address.
 This field is written to by the proxy during startup and can be read by the VM.
-(TODO: Change this; not encrypted)
 The rest of the shared memory, from page 2 onward (i.e. starting at the 4096th byte), is available to DMA allocations.

-Allmost all data written to the shared memory is encrypted and contains an authentication tag (see [here](#security)).
-Exception to this are the doorbell registers and the proxyShmem address (TODO).
+Allmost all data written to the shared memory is encrypted and contains an [authentication tag](#security).
+Exception to this are the doorbell registers.

+#### Management of available space

+The space, not used in a mapping, is called 'free'.
+Those free spaces are tracked in a linked list.
+Whenever a new mapping request is received, this free list is searched for the first big enough region (**First fit**).
+With an unmap the, now free, region is inserted back into the list and made available for future mappings.

 ### Message format